adupo/csc4330/DuoMonkeyEditor_Documentations/DuoMonkeyEditor_SDD.md

 =========================================
 &nbsp;&nbsp;&nbsp;i.
 Text Editor Rational
 -----------------------------------------
 The architectural design of the text editor is heavily based up Firepad, which is an open-source applcation that is hosted by Firebase (Google).
-This text editor will most of the same functionality as many other text editors including copy, paste, and select.
-Our text editor will also be using a linked list based implementation, because when we were researching how text editors were created the "best" and most commonly found implementations used this method.
-As mostly JAVA programmers we are all fimilar with linked lists and found this is the easist way to implement the text editor.
-A function that we added was the ability to highlight the code so the other programmer could see where you highlighted.
-This would help show where the errors are and put less stress on the messaging system.
-Instead of having a long message conversation, you could just highlight the section of code and your partner could see it and fix the error.
+This text editor will have similar functionality as many other text editors including copy, paste, and select.
+Our text editor will also be using a linked list based implementation.
+When researching how text editors were created, the most effecient and commonly found implementations used this method.
+As mostly JAVA programmers, we are all fimilar with linked lists and found this is the easist way to implement the text editor.

 &nbsp;&nbsp;&nbsp;ii.
 Messaging System Rational
 -----------------------------------------------
 The architectural design of the messaging system is based mostly on Firechat (by Firebase; Google),which is an open-source application.
 The idea for the messaging system was to be able to link two programmers together who may not be near each other or who may want to view the code on their own machine, and have them still be able to talk.
-When researching the methods of creating a "real-time" messaging system, a common pratice was to have a database implementation, where text entered would be sent to a database and then displayed from that database to a recievers terminal.
-We will do the same.
-Taking advantage of the open source Firechat, we will use their database for handling all the posts/recieves in the messaging system.
-This will insure that the application will not be broken by too many message requests.
+When researching the methods of creating a "real-time" messaging system, we kept this main idea in mind.
+A common approach to this architecture design si to have a database implementation, where text entered would be sent to a database and then displayed from that database to a recievers terminal.
+Taking advantage of the open source Firechat, our application uses FireBase for handling all the posts/recieves in the messaging system.

 5. Development View
 ================